eon01/load_testing_locust/README.md

 There are several types of test types in software engineering and one of the most common one is load testing.

-The purpose of this test is checking if a software can handle what it was designed to handle and identifying the blottleneck and any performance degradation cause.
+The purpose of this test is checking if a software can handle what it was designed to handle and identifying the blottleneck and any performance degradation.

 This is performed by putting demand on a application under normal and peak load conditions.
 Load testing could help you determine some metrics like the Mean Time Between Failure (MTBF) and Mean Time To Failure (MTTF).

 According to [Microsoft guide Performance Testing Guidance for Web Applications](https://msdn.microsoft.com/en-us/library/bb924357.aspx), a load test enables you to measure response times, throughput rates, and resource-utilization levels, and to identify your application’s breaking point, assuming that the breaking point occurs below the peak load condition.

-In general, it helps you to:
+As a conclusion, load testing helps you to:

 - Determine the throughput required to support the anticipated peak production load.
 - Determine the adequacy of a hardware environment.